 The four NIMSS RSAs will serve as the primary contacts and source of information and training for university administrators, program managers, investigators, business officers, and station staff using NIMSS.
-The lead RSAs will provide quarterly updates on new NIMSS developments during NRSP1 meetings will collect feedback from AAs and NIFA on user comments/experiences, as available.
-Lead RSAs may also send out short surveys to the user community and/or conduct ad hoc interviews during conferences such as NERAOC in order to gain improved understanding of user needs.
+The primary RSA will provide quarterly updates on new NIMSS developments during NRSP1 meetings and will collect feedback from AAs and NIFA on user comments/experiences, as available.
+Lead RSAs may also send out short surveys to the user community and/or conduct ad hoc interviews during conferences in order to gain improved understanding of user needs.